The Longest Lunar Eclipse of the 21st Century Is Tonight. How to Watch

-The longest lunar eclipse of the 21st century is set to happen tonight.
+The longest lunar eclipse of the 21st century is set to happen Friday.

 The July 27, 2018, lunar eclipse will put the moon fully in Earth’s shadow for 1 hour, 42 minutes, and 57 seconds.
 That’s almost as long as the longest lunar eclipse ever, which came in at an hour and 47 minutes.